 What Does This All Mean?

-Keep in mind that on the vesting date, restrictions of your RSUs lapse and shares appear in brokerage account that your company requires.
+Keep in mind that on the vesting date, restrictions of your RSUs lapse and shares appear in a brokerage account that your company requires.
 Make sure the brokerage account is activated in your name.